Barra de la Cruz Surf Guide 2025 | 3 Surf Spots With Easy Access

 • Crowd Factor: Moderate

 Barra de la Cruz Beach is renowned for its world-class right-hand point break that comes alive at mid to high tide under a south or southeast swell & clean westerly winds.
-Waves peel off a mixed sand-&-rock bottom into long, glassy walls with head-high to overhead sections & occasional barrel pockets.
+Waves peel off a mixed sand & rock bottom into long, glassy walls with head-high to overhead sections & occasional barrel pockets.
 The take-off zone is forgiving yet offers fast, rippable shoulders for extended carving.

 As the wave runs along the point, it maintains its shape through multiple sections, rewarding precise timing & rail work.
 Lineups remain moderate because the point’s length spreads surfers over a wide area.
 Barra de la Cruz delivers a quintessential performance wave in consistently offshore conditions.